Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Experiments

 \subsection{Model Complexity \& Inference Time}

 Next, we compare the model size (in terms of number or weights and biases to be configured in the model), inference time, and complexity (quantified through floating point operations -- FLOPs) of InterCNNs with different CNN blocks.
-Lower model size will pose small storage and memory requirements on the in-vehicle system.
+Lower model size will pose smaller storage and memory requirements on the in-vehicle system.
 The inference time refers to how long it takes to perform one instance of driver behavior recognition.
-This is essential, as such application are required to perform in real-time.
-Lastly, the number of FLOPs \cite{oberman1997design} is computed by counting the number of mathematical operation or assignments that involve floating-point numbers, and is routinely used to evaluate the complexity of a model.
+This is essential, as such applications are required to perform in real-time.
+Lastly, the number of FLOPs \cite{oberman1997design} is computed by counting the number of mathematical operations or assignments that involve floating-point numbers, and is routinely used to evaluate the complexity of a model.

-We illustrate this comparison in Fig.~\ref{fig:efficiency}.
-Observe that MobileNet and MobileNet V2 have similar numbers of parameters, and these are 4 times fewer than those of vanilla CNN blocks.
+We illustrate this comparison in Figure~\ref{fig:efficiency}.
+Observe that Mobile-/Shuffle-Net (V2) blocks have similar numbers of parameters, and these are 4 times fewer than those of vanilla CNN blocks.
 This is consistent with the conclusions drawn in \cite{howard2017mobilenets} and \cite{sandler2018mobilenetv2}.
-In addition, InterCNNs with MobileNet blocks can infer driver behavior within 15 ms per instance (center subfigure) with the help of a GPU, which satisfies the real-time constraints of intelligent vehicle systems.
+Overall, when adopting MobileNet V2 blocks in all the architectures shown in Figure~\ref{fig:architecture}, our Interwoven CNN involves training 19,870,139 parameters; this is only about 8\% more than the number trained with the plain CNN and TS-CNN structures, which have 18,247,277 and respectively 18,299,099 parameters.
+Observe also that, \textbf{InterCNNs with MobileNet/ShuffleNet blocks can infer driver behavior within 15 ms per instance} (center subfigure) with the help of a GPU, which satisfies the real-time constraints of intelligent vehicle systems.
+In addition, our approach require 28 ms, 25 ms and 23 ms when plain CNN, TS-CNN and interwoven CNN are employed with MobileNet V2 blocks.
+Note that the computation time is obtained using an NVIDIA Tesla K40M GPU, which can perform 1.682 TFLOPS.
+Considering the NVIDIA Jetson AGX Xavier in-vehicle GPU,\footnote{Jetson AGX Xavier, \url{https://developer.nvidia.com/embedded/jetson-agx-xavier}} which can deliver 5 TFLOPS, our architectures can easily perform inferences in a real-time manner on embedded systems.
 Runtime performance is indeed similar to that of an architecture employing CNN blocks, yet less complex, while an architecture with MobileNet blocks is 46.2\% faster than with MobileNet V2 blocks.
-Lastly, the number of FLOPs required by an InterCNN with MobileNet blocks is approximately 4.5 and 6 times smaller than when employing CNN and respectively MobileNet V2 blocks.
-This requirement can be easily handled in real-time even by a modern CPU.
+Lastly, \textbf{the number of FLOPs required by an InterCNN with MobileNet or ShuffleNet (V2) blocks is approximately 4.5 and 6 times smaller than when employing CNN and respectively MobileNet V2 blocks.} This requirement can be easily handled in real-time even by a modern CPU.